GraemeF/home-automation/README.md

 ## Development

 This monorepo was generated using [Nx](https://nx.dev).
-See [their docs](https://nx.dev/using-nx/nx-cli) for details about how to add libraries, run tests, and so on.
+See [the NX docs](https://nx.dev/using-nx/nx-cli) for details about how to add libraries, run tests, and so on.